On time, every time, with all of your stuff!

 Free Music School: Providing free instrumental music lessons to students in grades 4-12 since 2007.

-The instruments we teach are: Flute, Clarinet, Trumpet, Saxophone, Trombone or Baritone (students choose one instrument to play.)
+The instruments we teach are: Recorder (beginners), Flute, Clarinet, Trumpet, Saxophone or Trombone (students choose one instrument to play.)

-WE DO NOT TEACH GUITAR, DRUMS OR PIANO
+WE DO NOT TEACH GUITAR, DRUMS, VIOLIN OR PIANO.

 1200 Blossom Hill Road (by Costco/Whole Foods)